Sazie101/Writing-Task-4/README.md

 ## Question #4
 While making the info page I was having trouble with how and what I was going to style to draw attention, I mostly dealt with this problem Using different font sizes and slight color changes to draw the eyes into certain parts.
-I also
+I also had difficulties when it came to the photos.
+I had to look for the right photos to display next to the information, and on top of that I also had dificulties finding ones that had transparent backgrounds so that they blend in with the page background and I had to also size them correctly so that they were big enough to take up enough space so that there weren't alot of empty spots but not too big as to look weird and push outside the boundries of the container.